 - Disordered movement

 Negative symptoms are those that subtract something that psychiatrically stable people normally experience or do.
-For example, while schizophrenia can manifest through rambling, excessive speech, it can also manifest in silence and an absence of speech.
-Negative symptoms of schizophrenia include the following:
+For example, while schizophrenia can manifest through rambling, excessive speech, it can also take form in silence.

 - Flat affect (reduced emotional expression)

 - Social withdrawal (loss of interest in social activities)

 - Anhedonia (reduction or loss of ability to experience pleasure)